 Because seriously, who isn’t looking for some amazing places to visit in Spain?

 Between the sangria, castles, beaches, tapas, paella, historic culture, and vast, natural beauty, who doesn’t wanna travel all day, everyday in Spain?
+Or maybe even prolong their stay by getting a retirement visa in Spain?

 If you feel like I do about Spain (and I’m sure you do because that’s probably why you’re here), then this list of 42 insanely gorgeous, fairytale level pretty places to visit in Spain is for you.